DiedrichsenLab/diedrichsenlab.github.io/_guides/04_clean_code.md

 ![WTF/minute](/assets/coding_wtfm.jpg)

 A better judge of your code is a new student to the lab who wants to build upon your project.
 It's the person that is trying to replicate your paper.
 It's the person that wants to use your analysis technique.
+In sum, **you only have written good code, when other people are using, it really like you because of it.**
 So even if you already write pretty clean code - it can always be better.
 And that takes work and attention to detail.

 Here are some signs of code that requires improvement: